vincmazet/rtnorm/README.md

-# rtnorm
-Simulation of truncated Gaussian Distribution
+# Simulation of truncated Gaussian Distribution

 In 2005, we developped a first method to generate random variables distributed from a Gaussian distribution defined on a semi-finite interval [a,+∞[.
 This method was implemented in Scilab, Matlab and Java.